LinaShadrach/tune-trip/README.md

 # Tune-Trip

-This application recommends concerts to users based on their lastFM user information.
+This application recommends concerts to users based on their LastFM user information.

 ## Description